How Would You Like to Take a Nantucket Sleighride?

 How Does Punishment Affect Kids’ Behavior?

-A Closer Look at Pavlov and His Dogs
+A Closer Look at Pavlov’s Dogs

-When asked who Pavlov is, most people mention something about dogs.
+A Closer Look at Pavlov's Dogs When asked who Ivan Pavlov is, most people mention something about dogs.
 Some add that the dogs slobbered at the sound of a bell.
-A few know that Pavlov won a Nobel Prize, but almost no one knows it had nothing to do with his work with salivating dogs.
-A scientist friend...
+A few know that Pavlov won a Nobel Prize, but almost no one knows it had nothing to do with his work with...

 A Closer Look at Breakfast